Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Scatter of the mass bias

 \subsection{Fit uncertainties: $\sigma_{b, \mathrm{fit}}^2$}

-The most evident source of scatter is the one related to the model fitting uncertainties, i.e. the scatter propagated from the posterior distributions of the parameters in the fit of the convergence map at one specific projection of one cluster.
+The most evident source of scatter is the one related to the model fitting uncertainties, that is, the scatter propagated from the posterior distributions of the parameters in the fit of the convergence map at one specific projection of one cluster.
 We define $(\sigma_{b, \mathrm{fit}}^2)_{\mathrm{proj}, c}$ as the variance of the bias values of each map fit (`proj') for each cluster ($c$):

 We give the mean and median values in Table~\ref{tab:summarysigmas} (see Fig.~\ref{fig:scattersboth} for their distribution).
-The variance introduced by the fit or measurement error is larger for Einasto than for NFW.
-This might be expected, since the Einasto model has one degree of freedom more than NFW.
-On average 15\% ($\sigma_{b, \mathrm{fit}}^2 \sim 0.02$) and 25\% ($\sigma_{b, \mathrm{fit}}^2 \sim 0.06$) error in the mass reconstruction comes only from the uncertainty in the fit for the NFW and Einasto models, respectively.
-We also note that the reduced $\chi^2$ have median values with 84th and 16th percentiles of $\chi^2/\mathrm{d.o.f.} = 1.12^{+1.09}_{-0.53}$ and $ \chi^2/\mathrm{d.o.f.} = 0.44^{+0.60}_{-0.26}$ for NFW and Einasto, respectively, being compatible with the expected values for $\chi^2$-distributions.
-The small $\chi^2$ values for Einasto fits could be a signature of overfitting with respect to the size of the data point error bars.
-In some cases, NFW fits have large $\chi^2$, as it is shown by the percentiles of the reduced $\chi^2$ that reach $\chi^2/\mathrm{d.o.f.} \sim 2$.
+On average 8\% ($\sigma_{b, \mathrm{fit}}^2 \sim 0.007$) and 9\% ($\sigma_{b, \mathrm{fit}}^2 \sim 0.008$) error in the mass reconstruction comes only from the uncertainty in the fit for the NFW and Einasto models, respectively.